yingj4/yingj4.github.io/_pages/moreAboutMe.md

 ## Others
 I enjoy learning social science, philosophy, and psychology as a hobby.
 It helps me get to know this world better.

 For the TV series, I love Deadpool (both the comic one and the one Ryan Reynolds plays).
-I was a big fan of Marvel until The Avengers: Endgame.
+I was a big fan of Marvel until [Avengers: Endgame](https://en.wikipedia.org/wiki/Avengers:_Endgame).
 I also love the TBBT series, the Sherlock Holmes series, and the Fast & Furious series.